 Below we discuss some common examples for when you should pursue guardianship.
 If you have questions or need legal assistance with a Michigan guardianship, we invite you to call today for a free initial telephone consultation.
 Mobile Legal Services practices in probate courts throughout Southeast Michigan.
-Our probate attorneys meet clients in their homes, nursing homes, or other convenient locations — for no additional cost — in the Downriver Detroit area and all of Monroe County, Washtenaw County, Southern Macomb County, Oakland County, and Wayne County.
+Our probate attorneys meet clients in their homes, nursing homes, or other convenient locations — for no additional cost — in the Metro Detroit area including Livingston County, Washtenaw County, Oakland County, Wayne County, and Southern Macomb County.

-Tragic events strike on a daily basis, from an unexpected stroke to serious injuries in a car accident.
-Residents often need care to recover after suffering health problems.
+Tragic and unexpected events can strike at any time, from a stroke to serious injuries in a car accident.
+Injured individuals often need time and care to recover after suffering serious health problems.
 At these times, it may be appropriate for a parent, sibling, or close friend to assume guardianship.

 Many seniors suffer serious mental and physical decline as they age.
-Instances of Alzheimer’s and dementia continue to increase as our population ages.
+Instances of various forms of Dementia continue to increase as our population ages.
 It is important for loved ones to ensure the senior’s well-being, often by taking legal guardianship and making important decisions on the elderly individual’s behalf.